Get access to everything we publish when you sign up for Outside+.

 When You Have Hip Pain, Get Help

 There are a few different reasons your hips could hurt.
-Much of the reason will depend on when, where and how they hurt.
+Much of the reason will depend on when, where, and how they hurt.
 That is, if they hurt during or after a run—or both, where the hip pain comes from and what that pain feels like.

 Most running injuries are common and simple to fix.
 If you have a minor running injury, you’ll probably be fine so long as you take the time to treat it properly and rest.
-Of course, if you do nothing and continue to run as much or more, you risk making the injury worse.

 One of the most common causes of hip pain is overuse.
 Running is fun and amazing, but it’s also hard on your body.
 This overuse of muscles can lead to bursitis, which feels like a burn or ache, rubbing or popping sensation on the outside of your hip.
-You’ll probably start by feeling this after a run, and that’s the first sign to slow it down.
+You’ll probably start by feeling this after a run and that’s the first sign to slow it down.

 But what if you don’t feel better after some rest and relaxation?
 You could have a different, more involved issue.